Active Exploration via Autoregressive Generation of Missing Data: Experimental details

 \subsection{Baseline Bandit Algorithms}

-\paragraph{TS Beta Bernoulli (Uniform Prior)} This algorithm uses Beta-Bernoulli Thompson sampling with a uniform prior \citep{russo2020tutorial}.
-Note that unlike the \textsc{Beta-Bernoulli NN}, the prior here does not depend on action attributes $Z^{(a)}$.
+\paragraph{TS Beta Bernoulli (Uniform Prior).} This algorithm uses Thompson sampling with a Beta-Bernoulli model with a uniform prior \citep{russo2020tutorial}.
+Note that unlike \textsc{TSAR} using the \textsc{Beta-Bernoulli NN}, the prior here does not depend on action attributes $Z^{(a)}$.

-\paragraph{TS Neural Linear} We implement a very simple version of ``neural linear'' \citep{riquelme2018deep,snoek2015scalable}.
-Here, we model each arm reward as a Gaussian-Gaussian model.
-We fit the prior mean using article features $Z^{(a)}$, but set a shared prior variance across articles.
-Specifically,
+\paragraph{TS Neural Linear.} We implement a simplified version of ``neural linear'' \citep{riquelme2018deep,snoek2015scalable}.
+Here, we assume that for each arm, data are generated independently as